baisihai/powershell-resources/README.md

+## Introduction

 Welcome to the PowerShell Resources!
 This repository contains useful resources and code examples for PowerShell development.
 Enjoy!